 Deemed value rates

-Deemed values are calculated using rates set by MPI.
+Deemed values are calculated using rates set by Fisheries New Zealand.
 Check these spreadsheets to find the deemed value rates for different fish stocks.
 Note, fishing years start from February, April or October depending on the fish stock.

 - February 2017 rates [XLSX, 19 KB]